The Love Hypothesis (film)

-The Love Hypothesis is an upcoming American romantic comedy film and an adaptation of the novel of the same name by Ali Hazelwood.
-It is directed by Claire Scanlon from a script by Sarah Rothschild.
-Lili Reinhart and Tom Bateman lead the cast.
+The Love Hypothesis is a 2026 American romantic comedy film adapted from the novel of the same name by Ali Hazelwood.
+Directed by Claire Scanlon from a script by Sarah Rothschild, the film stars Tom Bateman and Lili Reinhart.
+The romantic comedy follows professor Dr. Adam Carlsen and PhD student Olive Smith as they enter a fake relationship to put their theories about love to the test.